-In some states, all adults are required by law to report suspected child abuse and neglect.
-In other states, only adults in education, healthcare, law enforcement, and specified other professions are required to report.
-For more information, see Mandatory Reporters of Child Abuse and Neglect.
+In some states, all adults are required by law to report reasonable suspicions of child abuse and neglect; in other states, only adults in education, healthcare, law enforcement, and specified other professions are required to do so.
 However, even if you are not required by law to report suspicions of child abuse and neglect, there may be children whose well-being depends on you doing so.
 If you have concerns, please report.

 Will my report be confidential?

-Abuse and neglect reports are confidential.
+Abuse and neglect reports are confidential; social services will not disclose your identity.
 In most states abuse and neglect may also be reported anonymously, but anonymous reports may be given less credence.
 Some individuals may hesitate to report abuse or neglect perpetrated by friends or relatives.
 Please do not let concerns about confidentiality keep you from making a report that may bring needed help to an abused child.

 How do I know if what I’ve seen is child abuse?